numba/numba/docs/source/developer/repomap.rst

-Numba uses a small amount of compiled C/C++ code for core functionality, like dispatching and type matching where performance matters, and it is more convient to encapsulate direct interaction with CPython APIs.
+Numba uses a small amount of compiled C/C++ code for core functionality, like dispatching and type matching where performance matters, and it is more convenient to encapsulate direct interaction with CPython APIs.

 - ``numba/_arraystruct.h`` - Struct for holding NumPy array attributes.
 Used in helperlib and nrt.
 - ``numba/_helperlib.c`` - C functions required by Numba compiled code at runtime.
 Linked into ahead-of-time compiled modules